 The Sustainable Red Deer Society (operating as ReThink Red Deer) is dedicated to enhancing the long term quality of life in Red Deer and surrounding area.

-Mission: We promote citizen-driven leadership by providing learning and practical opportunities for sustainable living in Red Deer and District.
+Mission: We promote citizen-driven leadership through sustainable planning and living in the Red Deer region.

 Vision: We envision a community that is living sustainably.